meltano/handbook/src/_company/using-github.md

  8 - Roughly 2-4 days work
 12 - Likely >=1 week and <=2 weeks
-20 - Should be broken to smaller deliverables if possible 40 - Probably an epic, to be planned out in smaller deliverables
+20 - Should be broken to smaller deliverables if possible 40 - Probably needs to be planned out in smaller deliverables
 ```

 ### Why do we size issues?